asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/Asterisk-12-Bridging-Project/index.md

----

-**Note:**
+!!! note
     We are, unfortunately, punting on the Early Media Bridge Technology.
 Not because it isn't awesome or the right way to do it, but because app\_dial and app\_queue are a bitch to refactor.

----
+[//]: # (end-note)

 ##### Parking bridge tech: